MaxFreeman-enterprise/Open-university-java-homework4-part1/README.md

 and also to analyze the space complexity of the program. of course we was asked to do so in the minimum as possible in terms of space and time complexity.

-The analysis of the running time and place complications are written in the comments above the code.
+The analysis of the running time and place complexity are written in the comments above the code.